At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 The main symptoms that your child may experience if they have a threadworm infestation are:

-- anal itching
+- Anal itching

-- worms in their underwear
+- Worms in their underwear

-- redness and itching around the vagina in girls
+- Redness and itching around the vagina in girls.

-It’s important not to share towels and that each person in the household changes their underwear every day.
-You should also encourage your child not to scratch, despite the itching and to wash their hands with warm soapy water for at least 10 seconds after going to the toilet.
+It’s important not to share towels and that each person in your household changes their underwear every day.
+You should also encourage your child not to scratch, despite the itching, and to wash their hands with warm soapy water for at least 20

 All information contained in this article is intended for general information purposes only.
-The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified health-care professional.
+The information provided should not be relied upon as medical advice and does not supersede or replace a consultation with a suitably qualified healthcare professional.